wadehuber/codeexamples/programming/cpp_information.md

 ### cppcheck

 One C++ static analyzer is cppcheck.
-Information about cppcheck & installaction instructions are available from the cppcheck website - [https://cppcheck.sourceforge.io/](https://cppcheck.sourceforge.io/)
+Information about cppcheck & installation instructions are available from the cppcheck website - [https://cppcheck.sourceforge.io/](https://cppcheck.sourceforge.io/)

 I've created a [video that walks you through using cppcheck](https://youtu.be/oJ8SXVoefaA) on Ubuntu & using the Windows GUI.